F

 Exercise

 It is particularly important to watch for signs of overheating in these little dogs.
 Their short snouts make being outside or in a car on hot days less inviting.
-They easily overheat because panting does not effectively cool them as for longer-nosed breeds.
+They easily overheat because panting does not effectively cool them as well as longer-nosed breeds.

 Puppies